cryptobuks1/paytokensd/docs/API.rst

 * **validity** (*string*): Set to "valid" if a valid broadcast.
 Any other setting signifies an invalid/improper broadcast

-.. _btcpay-object:
+.. _wdcpay-object:

-BTCPay Object
+WDCPay Object
 ^^^^^^^^^^^^^^^^^^^^^^^

-An object that matches a request to settle an Order Match for which BTC is owed:
+An object that matches a request to settle an Order Match for which WDC is owed:

 * **tx_index** (*integer*): The transaction index
 * **tx_hash** (*string*): The transaction hash